-d.
+- d.
 You are responsible for electing your avenue of redress.
 The formal action you file first (an MSPB mixed case appeal, a formal discrimination complaint under the EEO complaint process, or a written grievance under the negotiated grievance process) is considered to be an election to proceed only in that forum as to the alleged discrimination.
-Thus, you should be aware that:

-(1) An appeal to the MSPB will not be accepted if you have filed a timely written formal EEO complaint or a timely written grievance under the negotiated process.

-(2) A formal EEO complaint will be dismissed if you have first filed a timely appeal to the MSPB or a timely written grievance under the negotiated process on the same matter.

-e.
-If you file a formal EEO complaint, you are responsible for informing the EEO officer whether you are represented, by whom, and the address and telephone number(s) of your representative.
+Thus, you should be aware that: - (1) An appeal to the MSPB will not be accepted if you have filed a timely written formal EEO complaint or a timely written grievance under the negotiated process. - (2) A formal EEO complaint will be dismissed if you have first filed a timely appeal to the MSPB or a timely written grievance under the negotiated process on the same matter. - e.
+If you file a formal EEO complaint, you are responsible for informing the servicing activity EEO officer whether you are represented, by whom, and the address and telephone number(s) of your representative.
 You must also inform the EEO officer in writing of any change in representation.
-You are responsible for electing your avenue of redress.
+You are responsible for electing your avenue of redress. - f.

-f.
 If you request a hearing before an EEOC administrative judge, you are responsible for sending your request directly to the appropriate EEOC field office and providing the EEO officer a copy of that request.
-You are also responsible for certifying to the administrative judge that you provided the EEO officer with a copy of your request for a hearing, including how it was served.
+You are also responsible for certifying to the administrative judge that you provided the EEO officer with a copy of your request for a hearing, including how it was served. - g.

-g.
 You must also be aware that you have a legal obligation to mitigate damages, such as back pay and out of pocket expenses, regardless of whether it is later determined that you were a victim of unlawful discrimination.
 A successful complainant claiming back pay will be paid the amount that would have been earned had it not been for discrimination, less any amount actually earned or could have been earned with due diligence, plus interest.
-Interest on back pay is not payable to Federal employees or applicants who prevail on employment discrimination claims brought under the Age Discrimination in Employment Act or the Equal Pay Act.

-h.
-The rejection of an offer of resolution made by the Army may result in the limitation of the Army's payment of attorney's fees or costs.

-You are responsible for serving notice of appeal and a copy of the brief (if any) on the agency, for example, the Director for EEOCCR and the agency representative, should you elect to appeal an agency decision to the EEOC, Office of Federal Operations.

-9. You are further advised that only matters of discrimination raised in the precomplaint processing, to include those matters of discrimination like or related to matters of discrimination raised in precomplaint processing, may be alleged in a subsequent formal EEO complaint.
+Interest on back pay is not payable to Federal employees or applicants who prevail on employment discrimination claims brought under the Age Discrimination in Employment Act or the Equal Pay Act. - h.
+The rejection of an offer of resolution made by the Army may result in the limitation of the Army's payment of attorney's fees or costs. - i.
+You are responsible for serving notice of appeal and a copy of the brief (if any) on the agency, for example, the EEOCCR Director and the agency representative, should you elect to appeal an agency decision to the EEOC, Office of Federal Operations. - 9.
+You are further advised that only matters of discrimination raised in the precomplaint processing, to include those matters of discrimination like or related to matters of discrimination raised in precomplaint processing, may be alleged in a subsequent formal EEO complaint.

-If you have any other questions on this matter, you may contact your servicing activity EEO office.
+10. If you have any other questions on this matter, you may contact your EEO office.
+Signature block of servicing activity l EEO officer or designated EEO official IF NOTICE PRESENTED IN PERSON, INC CLUDE THE FOLLOWING: Signature [Date] Signature of Aggrieved Date Received by Aggrieved: Signature [Date] Signature of Representative (if applicable) Date Received by Representative

+Figure 3-1.
+Sample Aggrieved Person's Rights-continued